 • And more

-“Dos” and “don’ts” of dealing with insurance after a crash
+What are the “dos” and “don’ts” of dealing with insurance after a crash?

-While you need to report the accident to your insurance company as soon as possible, that’s about the only contact you should have with any insurer.
+While you must report the accident to your insurance company as soon as possible, that’s the only contact you should have with any insurer.

 The trucker’s insurance provider will assign an adjuster to your case.
 Refer all of their questions to your attorney.
 If you don’t, you could easily be tricked into making a statement that will damage your chances of obtaining compensation.

-Our Aurora truck accident lawyers are here to help
+Our Aurora truck accident attorneys are here to help

 Don’t wait — schedule a free consultation with Horwitz, Horwitz & Associates by using our online form or calling (800) 985-1819.
-Our team of expert attorneys is standing by to help you recover from this ordeal.
+Our expert attorneys are standing by to help you recover from this ordeal.
 Call today to move forward.

 More truck accident articles for further reading